 The Crypto trading market has become extremely popular across the globe.
-New crypto exchanges are entering the market, and they need to attract new users quickly or risk liquidation.
+New crypto exchanges are entering the market and need to attract new users quickly or risk liquidation.
 They employ methods like wash trading and spoofing to inflate their trading volumes.

-Certain websites rank exchanges on their market capitalization, price, volume, and supply.
+Certain websites rank exchanges on their market capitalisation, price, volume, and supply.
 Traders trust exchanges with higher trading volumes because it implies that the exchange has high liquidity.

 These exchanges manipulate the price of crypto by wash trading.
 It creates fake trade volume numbers that help exchanges gain popularity among traders.

 It is a form of price manipulation.
 A trader would buy and sell the same crypto from themselves.
 The first place a sell order, then a buy order, and trade with themselves.
 It is an illegal practice in crypto and stock trading.

 It does not provide the trader with any profits or losses, but it does drive up the trading volume of a crypto exchange and the volume of the cryptocurrency.

 For example, if a trader places a sell order for 20 BTC (Bitcoin) for $380,000 and places a buy order for the same amount on a different account, they would wash out the previous trade by receiving no profit or loss from the two trades.

 Many crypto exchanges do not have enough security protocols to monitor and prevent price manipulation.
 Moreover, it occurs on many exchanges because they do not require KYC compliance from their users.
 Some exchanges only require a user’s email address to begin trading.

 Furthermore, it creates faux trading volumes for exchanges in the market.
 Traders and some exchanges do this to attract more people to their platform or to get more users to trade a specific cryptocurrency.